 Branding and Logo Design

 Once you have a well-designed logo, you’ll need signs to go inside and outside your property.
-The kinds of signs you choose will dictate the price, but expect to spend $500 to $1,000 for interior and exterior branding.
+The kinds of signs you choose will dictate the price but expect to spend $500 to $1,000 for interior and exterior branding.
 It’s also important to remember that your real estate selection may dictate your exterior signage.
 For example, some strip malls may require the exterior signage on all retail stores is the same, in order to promote a more uniformed look.

 Your brand extends beyond your logo and signage to influence all customer touchpoints.
 We covered store design earlier in the post, but what about other aspects of the in-store experience?
-As store owner, it’s essential that you, along with your team, live and breathe your brand at all times.
+As a store owner, it’s essential that you, along with your team, live and breathe your brand at all times.
 To that end, here are a few other costs to consider: